-- The tasks and the order in which it should be carried out are submitted to the Nimbus.
+- The tasks and the order in which they should be carried out are submitted to the Nimbus.

 - If the Nimbus dies, it is automatically restarted by the monitoring tools.
-Meanwhile, the supervisors continue performing their tasks which were assigned earlier.
+Meanwhile, the supervisors continue performing the tasks which were assigned earlier.

 - Storm makes use of Zookeeper to monitor the Nimbus and the other supervisor nodes.

 5. Big Query

 Databases are used for transactional processing.
 The managers create reports and analyze the data from various databases.
 Data warehouses were introduced to fetch data from multiple databases across the organization.
 Google developed Big query, which is a data warehouse managed on its own self.
 To handle very complex queries, one might need very high performing servers and Node machines which can cost enormously.
 The setting up of the infrastructure may take up to several weeks.
 Once the maximum threshold is reached, then it must be scaled up.

 To overcome these issues, Big query provides storage in the form of the Google cloud.
 The worker nodes scale up to the size of a data center if necessary to perform a complex query within seconds.
 You pay for what you use, i.e. the querying.
 Google takes care of the resources and their maintenance and security.
 Running queries on normal databases may take from minutes to hours.
 Big query processes data much faster, and it is mainly suited for streaming data such as online gaming and the Internet of Things (IoT).
 The processing speed is as high as billions of rows in a second.